vchoudhari45/codingcargo/src/main/java/com/vc/docs/md/posts/getting-started.md

 Hi there! and Welcome to Coding Cargo.
 </p>
 <p>
 My name is Vishal, and codingcargo.com is my attempt to solve coding problems from competitive websites.
-Please read and share if you enjoy reading my solutions.
+Please share if you enjoy reading my solutions.
 </p>
 <p>
 If you have any questions for any solution on this website, please <a href="https://github.com/vchoudhari45/codingcargo/issues" target="_blank" rel="noopener noreferrer" class="absolute">create an Issue on Github</a>, and I will try to respond as early as possible.